All Things Bedding: How to Properly Clean & Care for the Things you Sleep On

 For sensitive fabrics like velvet and suede, it’s always best to use cleaning products that are designed specifically for them.
 However, if you’re unable to find any specific instructions and you’re unwilling to use harsh chemicals in your home, mix up a solution of lemon juice and baking soda.
 Apply the lemon juice and baking soda to the affected area in gentle dabs.
 Allow the mixture to dry.
 If cleaning velvet, brush the pile back to its usual position.

 Wool is a type of product that often reacts badly to water.
 Check the upholstery cleaning code before proceeding with the cleaning of your wool headboard or footboard, and purchase a cleaning product appropriate for your product.
 Follow all cleaning product instructions.
 Like with other materials, use only the bare minimum amount of cleaning product and give your headboard adequate time to dry when cleaning is finished.

 In most cases, leather can be cleaned with a solution of equal parts water and vinegar.
 Dampen a cloth and wipe down your leather.
 Dry it with a soft, dry cloth.

-- Mold, mildew and ink stains: Apply rubbing alcohol to the affected area, then wipe it away with a dry cloth.
+- Mould, mildew and ink stains: Apply rubbing alcohol to the affected area, then wipe it away with a dry cloth.

 - Grease: Wipe away grease and soak up any remaining stain with baking soda.

-Generally speaking, a good dusting is enough to keep most wooden headboards clean most of the time.
-If the wood becomes scratched, rub the scratch with a nut (for light-colored wood) or coffee grounds (for dark-colored wood).
+Generally speaking, good dusting is enough to keep most wooden headboards clean most of the time.
+If the wood becomes scratched, rub the scratch with a nut (for light-coloured wood) or coffee grounds (for dark-coloured wood).
 Doing this will help disguise the scratch so it is no longer visible.

 Crayons and markers designed to repair scratches in wood are also effective tools.
 When cleaning wood, use as little water as possible.
 Instead, use oil-based wood cleaners, as wood can be warped or stained by water.